 (The staff can’t access their computers, let alone book a hotel room.)

 Without power, the airline was simply powerless.

 My good fortune continued after I left the customs area and entered the arrivals hall of Terminal F. Once outside, my first step was to find a cab.
 The room I had booked was at a place called the Hotel Solis.
 It was described as an “airport hotel,” though it didn't actually appear to be in the airport itself and I had no idea how to get there.
-The problem was that the line to hail a taxi stretched on for what looked like two or three football fields (200-300 meters).
+The problem was that the line to hail a taxi stretched on for what looked liked at least a football field (100 meters).
 It would be a long wait.

 I hadn’t been standing more than five minutes, though, when I heard someone yell out over the crowd: “Is anyone going to the Hotel Solis and want to share a ride?”
 I couldn't believe my luck and quickly moved to the front of the line.
 A mother and her college-age daughter had kindly offered to share their cab.

 The Solis turned out to be one of the nicest, or at least best-value, airport hotels I’ve ever stayed in.
 Sparkling clean, relatively new, luxurious for the setting, and barely over $100 a night.
 The receptionist couldn’t have been nicer, apologizing for the airport fiasco while handing me a complimentary toothbrush and tube of toothpaste.
 The restaurant, she said, had great wine and Mediterranean food.